ReidsGuides.com

 (2003) - Yep, the mainstream guidebook publisher has actually put out a small series of gay guides.

 Ferrari International Guides - As a straight man, I can't actually speak to how accurate the various series of gay guides are, but from flipping through them all, this series seems by far to be the best thought-out, laid-out, and all-around useful of the lot.
-Am currently trying to figure out if they've released any new editions since 2001 (t'would be a shame if the series folded).
+Unfortunately, they seem to have gone out of business after releasing the 2001 editions.
+You can still find copies for sale, though.

-A Different Light (www.adlbooks.com) - Famous gay bookstore in my new hometown (New York), also has fabulous selection and will ship.
+A Different Light (www.adlbooks.com) - Famous gay bookstore in my old hometown (New York), also has fabulous selection and will ship.
 Support independent booksellers!

 Gay tours and travel agents

-Toto Tours (www.tototours.com) - Tours and cruises all over Europe.
+Toto Tours (www.tototours.com) - Tours and cruises all over the world.
 Based in Chicago (not Kansas?)

 Above and Beyond Tours (www.abovebeyondtours.com) - Mainly Australia, but plenty of Europe as well.
-The exclusive G&L tour operator for United Airlines.
 Based in Palm Springs.

 about | contact | faq